Natural Remedies for Lyme Disease

 Acupuncture

-Acupuncture can relieve symptoms like anxiety, stress, pain and sleeplessness which are often associated with Lyme disease.
-Since some studies have shown that acupuncture can strengthen the immune system it may help to treat Lyme disease altogether.
+Acupuncture can relieve symptoms like anxiety, stress, pain, and sleeplessness, which are often associated with Lyme disease.
+As some studies have shown that acupuncture can strengthen the immune system, it may help to treat Lyme disease altogether.

-The symptoms of Lyme Disease often arise from the inflammation that is caused by the disease.
-By avoiding inflammatory foods, the symptoms can be reduced and eliminated.
+The symptoms of Lyme disease often arise from the inflammation that is caused by the disease.
+By avoiding inflammatory foods, the symptoms can be reduced or eliminated.

-People with Lyme disease should avoid alcohol and foods that could cause inflammation such as processed foods, sugar, caffeine, gluten and dairy products.
-Patients can also go on an elimination diet to find out what foods triggers the symptoms.
-Consuming fresh fruits and vegetables which have anti-inflammatory benefits would also be helpful in reducing inflammation.
+People with Lyme disease should avoid alcohol and foods that could cause inflammation, such as processed foods, sugar, caffeine, gluten, and dairy products.
+Patients can also go on an elimination diet to find out what foods trigger the symptoms.
+Consuming fresh fruits and vegetables that have anti-inflammatory benefits would also be helpful in reducing inflammation.

 Chlorella

-Chlorella is a type of algae, which has detoxifying and antioxidant properties.
-As Chlorella binds to toxins and helps to eliminate them it is recommended for patients with Lyme disease.
+Chlorella is a type of algae that has detoxifying and antioxidant properties.
+As Chlorella binds to toxins and helps eliminate them, it is recommended for patients with Lyme disease.

-Chlorella may also help avoid Herxheimer reaction, a condition where Bacteria Borrelia burgdorferi causes inflammation in the body during the process of being killed.
+Chlorella may also help avoid the Herxheimer reaction, a condition where B. burgdorferi causes inflammation in the body during the process of being killed.

-In a laboratory setting, essential oils such as clove bud, cinnamon bark and oregano essential oils have killed the bacteria without any regrowth.
-However, more study is essential on the usage of essential oils for treating Lyme disease in humans.
+In a laboratory setting, essential oils such as clove bud, cinnamon bark, and oregano have killed the bacteria without any regrowth.
+However, more studies are needed on the use of essential oils for treating Lyme disease in humans.

 Exercise

-Bacterium Borrelia burgdorferi dislikes heat and oxygen.
-Since exercise generates heat and brings oxygen to all parts of the body it is advisable to do regular exercise every day.
+B. burgdorferi dislikes heat and oxygen.
+As exercise generates heat and supplies oxygen to all parts of the body, it is advisable to do regular exercise every day.

-Research has shown that herbal medicines are highly effective against Bacteria Borrelia burgdorferi, in laboratory testing, in test tubes, compared to antibiotics such as doxycycline and cefuroxime.
+Research has shown that herbal medicines are highly effective against B. burgdorferi in laboratory testing in test tubes compared with antibiotics such as doxycycline and cefuroxime.

-Herbal extracts at 0.25%-0.5% had better action against the stationary phase bacteria Borrelia burgdorferi culture, than the control antibiotics doxycycline and cefuroxime, which are commonly used in the treatment of Lyme disease.
+Herbal extracts at 0.25%-0.5% had better action against the stationary-phase B. burgdorferi culture than the control antibiotics doxycycline and cefuroxime, which are commonly used in the treatment of Lyme disease.

-According to various studies carried out, herbal medicines that have been effective in their ability to kill B. burgdorferi in test tubes include:
+According to various studies conducted, herbal medicines that have been effective in their ability to kill B. burgdorferi in test tubes include:

 - Artemisia annua (Sweet wormwood)